Part 12: Introduction to Radar

 9. Watch the animation.
 You can see the sensor turn off when the elevation angle exceeds 30 degrees, and turn back on when it returns to 30 degrees.

-10. When finished, click Reset () in the Animation Toolbar.
+10. Click Reset () in the Animation Toolbar when finished.

 Insert a Radar () object to create an airport surveillance radar.
 We will model actual airport surveillance radar specifications that are easily available to the public.

-3. Select Servo_System () in the Select Object window.
+2. Select Servo_System () in the Select Object dialog box.

 Model a Monostatic radar with a Search/Track mode.
 This will model a common antenna for both transmitting and receiving, and detect and track point targets.